-At today’s meeting, Council members are likely to be interested in hearing Khiari’s analysis of the latest developments on the Korean Peninsula.
-Some members, including the P3 (France, the UK, and the US) and other like-minded states, are expected to condemn the recent missile tests, strongly urge the DPRK to engage in dialogue and abandon its weapons programmes, and call on all member states to comply with the 1718 DPRK sanctions regime.
-Other members, including China and Russia, may express concerns about the overall efficacy of the sanctions regime.
-China and Russia are also likely to refer to the humanitarian impact of sanctions in the DPRK.
+At today’s meeting, Council members are likely to be interested in hearing Khiari’s analysis of the DPRK’s latest missile tests.
+Some members, including the P3 (France, the UK, and the US) and other like-minded states are likely to condemn the recent missile tests, argue that they violate Security Council resolutions and destabilise the Korean peninsula, and strongly urge the DPRK to engage in denuclearisation dialogue.
+These members may call on member states to comply with the 1718 DPRK sanctions regime and accuse the DPRK of raising tensions in the region.

 China and Russia, on the other hand, might blame the US for escalating the situation and accuse it of not doing enough to incentivise the DPRK to participate in denuclearisation talks.
 Both members may also contend that sanctions should be eased because of their impact on the humanitarian situation in the DPRK and express their support for a draft resolution circulated by China in October 2021 that would provide sanctions relief to the DPRK if adopted.
 Some members might question the efficacy of the 1718 DPRK sanctions regime.